 Mistakes happen where people work, so the tracks should be checked prior to transfer to a mixing- or Mastering studio always checked again for correctness in order to avoid long production times and the associated additional work, which automatically causes additional costs.
 Then it also works with the CD Mixing!

 In order to be able to reproduce a good stereo, the following requirements are necessary:

 - Loudspeakers should not be too close to the rear wall and should have the same distance to the sides and rear walls if possible.

-- The listening position should be in the "sweet spot" - this is usually at the tip of the "isosceles triangle".
-To do this, imagine the two monitors as two corners of the triangle, the third corner in our case would be the listener.
+- The listening position should be in the "sweet spot" - this is usually at the top of the "isosceles triangle".
+To do this, imagine the two monitoring monitors as 2 corners of the triangle, the 3rd corner would be the listener in our case.